-Steven Bednarski ☑ is Professor of History & UW Co-Director of Medieval Studies.
-He is also Director of Environments of Change ☑, a multinational, transdisciplinary research consortium based in the UK and Canada, and of the awardwinning DRAGEN Lab ☑.
-His research is supported by a \$2,500,000 Partnership Grant from the Social Sciences and Humanities Research Council of and microhistory.
+Steven Bednarski is Professor of History & UW Co-Director of Medieval Studies.
+He is also Director of Environments of Change is a multinational, transdisciplinary research consortium based in the UK and Canada, and of the award-winning DRAGEN Lab is His research is supported by a \$2,500,000 Partnership Grant from the Social Sciences and Humanities Research Council of Canada, which is augmented by an additional \$7,500,000 in matching partner contributions.
+Steven has published books and articles on late medieval crime, courts, environment, sex, gender, and microhistory.
 He works collaboratively across disciplines and often engages students in his research.
-A telling example of his student-centric methodology is available in his book, A Poisoned Past: The Life and Times of Margarida de Portu, a Fourteenth-Century Accused Poisoner.
+A telling example of his student-centric methodology is available in his book, A Poisoned Past: The Life and Times of Margarida de Portu, a Fourteenth-Century Accused Poisoner is